-The library has 16 computers with internet access.
+The library has 17 computers with internet access.
 The library is open first thing in the morning, break time, lunchtime and after school (library pass required).
-Each year we celebrate World Book Day – have a look below at what we did in 2012!
-Come along and meet Mrs Bruce, our librarian, and our library assistants.
+Each year we celebrate World Book Day.
+Come along and meet Ms. Bruce, our librarian.
 Our library is a vibrant and engaging place to learn.

-Oriel High School has a team of dedicated trained professional staff that support students with Dyslexia.
-As a Dyslexia Aware school we understand that early and effective support is essential in overcoming the barriers to learning and social and emotional wellbeing for children and young people with dyslexia.
+Oriel High School has a team of dedicated trained professional staff that support students with Dyslexia & Speech and Language barriers.
+All students need an EHCP that indicates low literacy levels with average cognitive ability.
+We understand that early and effective support is essential in overcoming the barriers to learning and social and emotional well-being for children and young people.